cogentcore/core/README.md

 * combobox getting text cutoff -- descenders and []

-* update empty icon -> folder

-* stateful fileview (splitter)
 * search for tableview, treeview
 * DND and copy/paste for tableview

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

-* iconview -- increase icon size -- need a generic row height option for layout?

 * add margin for para in text